+1. For medical disabilities, a physician must fill out a Medical Disability Verification form, available from the DSS office and online.

+psychological disabilities (including Attention Deficit Disorder), a qualified professional must fill out a Psychological Disability Verification form, available from the DSS office and online.

+3. For learning disabilities, a qualified professional should provide documentation with a specific diagnosis of a learning disability.

+Consistent with the ADA Amendments Act of 2008, the college supports an iterative documentation process that can include: case history information relayed to the DSS office directly from the student; documents from secondary education that can include IEPs and 504s or similar plans; physician's or psychologist's notes; and older testing reports.

-- 1. For medical disabilities, a physician must fill out a Medical Disability Verification form, available from the DSS office. - 2.
-For psychological disabilities (including Attention Deficit Disorder), a qualified professional must fill out a Psychological Disability Verification form, available from the DSS office. - For learning disabilities, a qualified professional must provide documentation with a specific diagnosis of a learning disability.
-Documents must be recent (initially, within three years), use adult norms, and contain information relevant to current levels of functioning in three domains: aptitude, academic achievement, and information processing.
+In general, the DSS office will seek documents and reports that are more recent (within three years), use adult norms, and contain information relevant to current levels of functioning in three domains: aptitude, academic achievement, and information processing.